 So how do we respond?

-The 2020 Kids First National Conference focuses on providing attendees with the skills, strategies, and structures needed to foster innovation and transformation in how we educate our children.
-Kids First will explore ways to collaborate across sectors to support all learners, including those from diverse and high-need backgrounds.
+The conference focuses on providing attendees with the skills, strategies, and structures needed to foster innovation and transformation in how we educate our children.
+The conference will explore ways to collaborate across sectors to support all learners, including those from diverse and high-need backgrounds.
 Improving our practices through innovation and transformation ensures all learners can succeed.

-Attendees will learn how to transform the culture of their programs to prioritize mental health issues, equity, cultural competency, and the recruitment and retention of professionals that embrace the growth mindset to innovate learning experiences for every child.
-The 2020 Kids First National Conference brings together professionals across disciplines to learn from and collaborate with each other and to identify innovative solutions to educational challenges.
+Attendees will learn how to transform the culture of their programs to prioritize mental health issues, equity, cultural competency, digital citizenship, and the recruitment and retention of professionals that embrace the growth mindset to innovate learning experiences for every child.
+The conference brings together professionals across disciplines to learn from and collaborate with each other and to identify innovative solutions to educational challenges.

 Additionally, sessions that focus on culturally and linguistically responsive practices will be offered, providing attendees with opportunities to learn about innovative and transformative practices to support English learners and their families, as well as sessions focusing on resilience building and lessons learned from the pandemic and social distancing, as well as sessions focusing on digital learning.